TaaoWen/PSC_AgentBasedModellingCode/README.md

 **The software is:**

-This software is designed to model different kinds of action of agents, including the birth, movement, eating, and sharing information with neighbors.
-The specific information is shown below.
+This software is designed to model different kinds of action of agents, including birth, movement, eating, and sharing information with neighbors.
+For example.

 1. There are different numbers of sheep and wolves at the beginning whose positions are randomly distributed in the environment, and they can move randomly in the process.
 However, wolves can move quicker than sheep, and sheep with different stores have different speeds.
 2. Sheep can eat the grass in the environment based on certain rules.
 Wolves can eat sheep when they are close.
 3. Sheep will die when they are eaten by wolves, and wolves will die when they eat a certain number of sheep.
 The state of each sheep and wolf will be saved in code and shown in the visualized figure.
-4. Sheep can share the information/store with neighbor within a defined distance.
+4. Sheep can share the information/store with the neighbor within a defined distance.
 5. Sheep and wolves have different birth rates.

-The mathematic model of my code can be found in the submitted word file because it contains many equations.
+Please refer to Mathematic Model Section for the details about the action and definition of sheep and wolves.

 ---

 **How to run the software and what to expect when it is run:**

 There are 4 parts in `main.py`.
-The initial parameter setting, function, and `Agents` class can be used in all 3 parts.
+The initial parameter setting, functions, and `Agents` class can be used in all 3 parts (1 Basic figures, 2 Animation, and 3 GUI design).

-1. **Initial setting**: All initial information about agents and environment are set here and users do not need to change it if they want to use default value.
+1. **Initial setting**: All initial information about agents and environment are set here and users do not need to change it if they want to use the default value.
-2. **Basic figures**: Users only need to click 'Run files' or `F5` to run this part.
-Users can obtain the final visualized figure that shows the environment and positions of sheep and wolves (with different color).
+2. **Basic figures**: Users only need to click 'Run files' or `F5` to run this part (uncomment this code block first).
+Users can obtain the final visualized figure that shows the environment and positions of sheep and wolves (with a different color).
 Users can also obtain the environment after modelling and the total amount stored by all the agents at each step in `.txt` files by uncommenting some lines based on the introduction in `main.py`.
-Please uncomment all codes between `Code below is for Basic figures` and `Code above is for Basic figures` when users want to run this part of code.
+Please uncomment all codes between `Code below is for Basic figures` and `Code above is for Basic figures` when users want to run this part of the code.
-3. **Animation**: Users only need to click 'Run files' or `F5` to run this part.
-Users can get a GIF of agents (wolves and sheep) moving in the environment that shows agents’ movement and state, as well as the amount of grass in each point.
-Please uncomment all codes between `Code below is for Animation` and `Code above is for Animation` when users want to run this part of code.
+3. **Animation**: Users only need to click 'Run files' or `F5` to run this part  (uncomment this code block first).
+Users can get a GIF of agents (wolves and sheep) moving in the environment that shows agents’ movement and state, as well as the amount of grass at each point.
+Please uncomment all codes between `Code below is for Animation` and `Code above is for Animation` when users want to run this part of the code.
 4. **GUI design**: Users only need to click 'Run files' to run this part.
 The same results in "Animation" can be obtained, but users need to click 'Run model' in GUI.
-Please uncomment all codes between `Code below is for GUI Setting` and `Code above is for GUI Setting` when users want to run this part of code.
+Please uncomment all codes between `Code below is for GUI Setting` and `Code above is for GUI Setting` when users want to run this part of the code.
 In addition, users need to use `Tkinter` and can refer to this [introduction](https://www.geog.leeds.ac.uk/courses/computing/practicals/python/agent-framework/part9/index.html) to set.

+If there are any questions about running the code, please contact me at taaowen@gmail.com.

 Please note that all tests are included in `main.py` and `agentframework.py` by commenting.
 Thus, users can uncomment specific lines to test whether the code can work normally based on the introduction in these files (test results are also given in this file).
 For example,

 1. Read model parameters from the command line;
-2. Visualize the environment data obtained from text file;
+2. Visualize the environment data obtained from the text file;
 3. Measure the distance between two agents by different functions defined in advance, and obtain the timings for different functions with different number of agents to visualize;
 4. Identify the agent with the largest x (furthest east);
 5. Print the position (and other information) of agents in each iteration;